 Too Many Adapters earns money through advertising and affiliate commissions.

-Text, banner or video adverts are placed into most articles on the site, tuned to be relevant to the content of that article.
-If you click on one of those ads, we’ll earn a commission.
+Text, banner, or video adverts are placed into most articles on the site, and if you click on one of them, we’ll earn a commission.
 We generally have no control over the individual ads that are shown, but block subject matter like pornography and gambling that we don’t wish to be associated with.

 Often, when we link to a product or service, we’ll do so using an affiliate program.
 In plain English, this means that we may earn a commission if you buy something from the vendor after clicking on that link.

 The presence or absence of an affiliate program has no bearing on whether we mention a given product or service, or how we mention it.
 We’ve given plenty of negative reviews to products that have affiliate programs, and plenty of positive ones to products that don’t.
 Still, if you think a given review was influenced by the presence of an affiliate link, be sure to let us know.

 These two approaches allow us to pay our hosting costs and our writers, and keep the site alive.
 Without them, we’d have been forced to shut down years ago.